Collège Middle SchoolSCHOOL LIFE

 Sport in School

 Sport is an integral part of the French Curriculum and student’s grade in Sports counts towards their overall grade average.
 Cross-country running takes up a big part of the first term with a race for all students being held just before the October holidays.
 Children are graded according to their level of commitment to improve rather than on actual performance.
-A Cross-country sports club is available on Wednesday Afternoons and children who are particularly successful can go on to compete at national level.
+A Cross-country sports club is available on Wednesday afternoons and children who are particularly successful can go on to compete at national level.

-In France extracurricular sports and cultural activities are organised by local associations and clubs and students are encourage to sign up for their favourite sports activities during the Fête des Associations Fontainebleau/Avon that takes place every year early in September.
+In France extracurricular sports and cultural activities are organised by local associations and clubs and students are encouraged to sign up for their favourite sports activities during the Fête des Associations Fontainebleau/Avon that takes place every year early in September.
 Football players are welcome to join the Fontainebleau INTER football team, comprising mainly anglophone players, who annually competes in the Albion cup, a football tournament for international schools and sections in Ile de France.

 International day in the Collège normally takes place an afternoon in June.
 There are stalls and concerts and eat and treats galore.
 The more than 900 collège students of different nationalities and their families look forward to this day every year.
 Volunteer parents would be very welcome for representing their countries with a display of images and artefacts which portray their culture.